sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/checks.md

 ## Check scheduling

 The Sensu backend schedules checks and publishes check execution requests to entities via a [publish/subscribe model][2].
-Checks have a defined set of subscriptions: transport topics to which the Sensu backend publishes check requests.
+Checks have a defined set of [subscriptions][64]: transport topics to which the Sensu backend publishes check requests.
 Sensu entities become subscribers to these topics (called subscriptions) via their individual `subscriptions` attribute.
-Read the [subscriptions reference][28] for more information.

 You can schedule checks using the [`interval`][38], [`cron`][45], and [`publish`][63] attributes.
 Sensu requires that checks include either an `interval` attribute (interval scheduling) or a `cron` attribute (cron scheduling).

 ### Round robin checks

-By default, Sensu schedules checks once per interval for each agent with a matching [subscription][64]: one check execution per agent per interval.
+By default, Sensu schedules checks once per interval for each agent with a matching subscription: one check execution per agent per interval.
 Sensu also supports deduplicated check execution when configured with the `round_robin` check attribute.
 For checks with `round_robin` set to `true`, Sensu executes the check once per interval, cycling through the available agents alphabetically according to agent name.